awsdocs/amazon-pinpoint-user-guide/doc-source/segments-importing.md

 An imported segment consists of endpoints, user IDs, or a combination of both\.
 When you use Amazon Pinpoint to send a message to the segment, the potential destinations include:
 + Each endpoint that you list in the imported file\.
 + Each endpoint that's associated with each user ID that you list in the imported file\.

-To import a file, you first upload it to an Amazon Simple Storage Service \(Amazon S3\) bucket\.
-Next, you provide Amazon Pinpoint with the name of the Amazon S3 bucket that contains the file\.
-Amazon Pinpoint retrieves the file from Amazon S3 and adds each endpoint or user ID in the file to a segment\.

 When you create a new segment, you can use an imported segment as the base segment\.
 You can then apply filters to the base segment to refine it according to your needs\.